-Obtaining the output of the Update Gate in a GRU cell:
+Let us see how the output of the Update Gate is obtained in a GRU cell.
+The input to the update gate is the hidden layer at the previous timestep h(t-1) and the current input (xt).

-The input to the update gate is the hidden layer at the previous timestep, $h{(t-1)}$ and the current input (x_t) .
 Both have their weights associated with them which are learned during the training process.
-Let us say that the weights associated with $h{(t-1)}$ is $U{(z)}$, and that of x_t is W_z .
-The output of the update gate Z_t is given by,
+Let us say that the weights associated with h(t-1) is U(z), and that of xt is Wz.
+The output of the update gate Zt is given by,

-$$z_t = \sigma(W(z)x_t + U(z)h{(t-1)}$$
+$zt=\sigma(W(z)xt+U(z)ht-1)$